Yord/shargs/README.md

 }
 ```

-The <code>options</code> array looks a little bit strange, so an explanation is in order.
+The `options` array looks a little bit strange, so an explanation is in order.
 The array's index is the cost necessary to transform the unknown option in the arguments, represented as keys.
 Because of this, you can conveniently work with the results, e.g. by only using the most probable ones: